ConnorJ-MC/solataire-project/README.md

  **Known Issues / Limitations**

-- Drag‑and‑drop movement is not implemented (click‑to‑move only)
+- Drag‑and‑drop movement is not implemented (click‑to‑move only).
-- UI layout may off ir unfinished while full screen
+- UI layout may appear slightly off or unfinished when the game is in full‑screen mode.
+- The Help button is functional but may be less noticeable for users with reduced vision, depending on screen size and accessibility needs.

 ---

- **Possible Future Improvement**
+ **Possible Future Improvements**

-- Improve visibility of the Help button
+- Improve visibility or accessibility of the help button (e.g., larger icon, optional high‑contrast mode).
-- Add optional animations or sound effects
+- Add optional animations, sound effects, or subtle visual feedback for moves.
-- Add UI themes or customisation options
+- Add UI themes or customisation options (e.g., table colours, card backs).
+- Consider adding double‑click auto‑move for convenience.
+- Explore accessibility enhancements such as scalable UI elements or a larger‑text mode

 ---